Football-Predictor/BallondOr-Predictor/Contributing.md

 The purpose of this guide is to establish a clear and consistent process for contributing to the project.
 This guide outlines how to setup the project locally, submit issues, branching conventions submit and review pull requests.

 ## Project Setup :hammer:
-Follow these instructions if you **do not** have permissions to edit the remote repository
+Follow these instructions if you **do not** have permissions to edit the remote repository.

 > **Note**:
 > This project uses GitHub Pull Requests to manage contributions, so [read up on how to fork a GitHub project and file a PR](https://guides.github.com/activities/forking) if you've never done it before